mpabbathi/churn-orbit/README.md

 ## Inspiration
-We are all future aspiring entrepeners who recognize the importance of customer retention in any business, company, and service.
+We are all future aspiring entrepreneurs who recognize the importance of customer retention in any business, company, and service.
 As busnisses strive to create products and services that draws and keeps customers in, we also wanted to help busnisses identify characteristics of customers that are at risk of leaving.
 We ultimately decided